AnOlive100/NEXT-NEXT_AUTH-STARTER-kit/README.md

 ### `src/lib/auth.ts` - The Heart of Authentication
 This file contains:
 - **Provider Toggle Section** - Easy enable/disable for Google/GitHub
-- **Role Assignment Logic** - Multiple options for testing ADMIN role
 - **Session Extension** - Adds `id` and `role` to user session
 - **Extensive Comments** - Step-by-step explanations

 ### `src/middleware.ts` - Route Protection
-Protects routes based on authentication and role:
+Protects routes based on authentication:
 - `/dashboard` - All authenticated users ✅
-- `/admin` - ADMIN role only ✅
 - `/settings` - All authenticated users ✅
+- Redirects to `/auth/login` if not authenticated

 ---